What Is Pupil Premium Funding?

 Who Is In Charge Of Pupil Premium?

-Everyone who works at Oak Wood contributes to the progress of all pupils with the Deputy Headteacher having oversight.
+Everyone who works at Oak Wood contributes to the progress of all pupils with Miss Turner (Assistant Headteacher) leading on this.

 Effective use of this funding is monitored by the school governing body, using school systems that allow them to identify progress and any difference in the progress and attainment of disadvantaged pupils when compared with pupils who are not in receipt of this funding.